 Cryptocurrency Trading Strategy:

 In markets like Bitcoin, which are highly volatile, it will be advisable to trade with the trend.
 But this does not mean that some well thought out and balanced mean-reverting strategies, such as the Long-Short portfolio, IndexArb ( create an index of your own) etc cannot be applied to bitcoin.
-To know about such strategies you can visit our newly launched course on Mean Reverting Strategies by Dr. E. P. Chan.
+To know about such strategies you can check out our course on Mean Reverting Strategies by Dr. E. P. Chan.

 Here, I have used a simple ‘Follow the Herd’ strategy.
 The basic premise of this strategy is that when markets are highly volatile, it is profitable to follow the existing trend in the market, by observing the direction of the trades happening.
 The volume data that we saved in the dataframe ‘b’ earlier will help in filtering the real breakout from the fake breakout.
 We compare the volume traded in a candle with the mean of the past ‘n’ candles to check if the sudden spike in the price is associated with an increase in the volume.
 If so, then we assume this to be a real breakout and trade along with the direction of the movement.
 Conversely, if the volume traded is less than the average volume but the return is more than the standard deviation of past ‘n’ returns then we assume this to be a fake breakout and trade against the direction of the movement.